 Groundwork For Independence

-Westhab’s Transitional Housing (i.e. shelter) programs assist homeless individuals and families in regaining stability and securing permanent housing.
-Our comprehensive service model helps with housing, employment, connection to community-based resources, and everything else needed to achieve permanent self-sufficiency and independence.
+Westhab’s Transitional Housing (i.e. shelter) programs help homeless individuals and families regain stability and secure permanent housing.
+Our comprehensive service model helps with housing, employment, and connection to community-based resources so residents can achieve permanent self-sufficiency and independence.

 Transitional Housing programs are a crucial part of our community’s safety net, especially as we work to expand the supply of quality affordable housing.